athenaislemais/CybersecurityAndDataPrivacySpring2026/BookingSystem-Phase1/test_report_bruniaux_hardouin.md

 # 2️⃣ Executive Summary

 **Short summary:**
 The web application’s user registration, input validation, and sensitive data handling mechanisms were tested.
-The zap scan found 2 high risks vulnerabilities such as SQL injection and Path Traversal.
+The zap scan found 2 high vulnerabilities such as SQL injection and Path Traversal.
 Manually, several critical and medium vulnerabilities were identified, including missing CSP header, weak or plain-text password storage, absence of CSRF protection, lack of domain validation, and weak password policies.
 Immediate remediation is recommended to protect user data and maintain system integrity and confidentiality.

 **Overall risk level:** High